-A. Domestic Hot Water Recirculation System Pipe Insulation Verification Recirculation pipe insulation must meet the applicable requirements specified in § 120.3.
-All pipes, fittings, and piping devices shall be insulated, including all elbows, tees, 02 valves, pumps, and other piping devices 03 Metal pipe hangers supporting metal pipe shall have thermal isolation between the hanger and pipe.
-Visual verifications shall cover: 04 • All piping and insulation in the mechanical/boiler room where water heating equipment resides, or all outdoor pipes if water heater is outdoors.
+Α. Domestic Hot Water Recirculation System Pipe Insulation Verification 01 Recirculation pipe insulation must meet the applicable requirements specified in § 120.3.
+02 All pipes, fittings, and piping devices shall be insulated, including all elbows, tees, valves, pumps, and other piping devices 03 Metal pipe hangers supporting metal pipe shall have thermal isolation between 0.4 the hanger and pipe.
+04 Visual verifications shall cover: All piping and insulation in the mechanical/boiler room where water heating equipment resides, or all outdoor pipes if water heater is outdoors.
 All pipe insulation on horizontal distribution pipes that function as a supply header, up the point of connection with riser pipes.
-Supply header is piping between the water heater and vertical risers that run up or down the building. • A sample of pipe insulation on vertical pipe risers: the sample rate shall be one in two risers.
-Riser inspection shall include the entire vertical length of DHW recirculation riser pipe, including offsets and horizontal portions of recirculation loop, up to the point of connection of the branch pipe (nonrecirculating) to dwelling units.
-If field verification of pipe insulation in any of the three portions results in a failure. the HERS Rater or ATT shall enter the failure into the HERS or ATT data registry.
+Supply header is piping between the water heater and vertical risers that run up or down the building.
+A sample of pipe insulation on vertical pipe risers: the sample rate shall be one in two risers.
+Riser inspection shall include the entire vertical length of DHW recirculation riser pipe, including offsets and horizontal portions of recirculation loop, up to the point of connection of the branch pipe (non- recirculating) to dwelling units.
+If field verification of hime inculation in any of the three particips results in a failure If field verification of pipe insulation in any of the three portions results in a failure, the HERS Rater or ATT shall enter the failure into the HERS or ATT data registry.
 Installers shall take corrective action, and the HERS Rater or ATT shall re-check the corrective action.
 If field verification of sampled vertical pipe risers results in a failure, the building then becomes subject to verification of 100 percent of remaining pipe risers that are still visually accessible.
-The building passes if the HERS Rater or ATT remaining visually accessible meet the verification requirements.
+The building passes if the HERS Rater or ATT verifies that the corrective action was successful during re-check, and if all risers remaining visually accessible meet the verification requirements.
+05 Verification Status: Pass - all applicable requirements are met; or